WillHord/nym/README.md

 ## About The Project

 Pseudo-Nym is a small but powerful alias manager for Unix-based operating systems built in Rust.
-It was created to simplify and streamline your shell experience by providing a quick and easy way to create, manage, and document your shell aliases.
-Nym allows the user to create an alias and its description with one command, toggle it on and off, list all aliases, and more.
+It was created to simplify and streamline your shell experience by providing a quick and easy way to create, manage, and document your shell aliases and scripts.
+Nym allows the user to create aliases and scripts with descriptions all in one command, toggle them on and off, list them, and more.

 _Currently Nym has only been tested on **zsh** and **bash** shell environments._